AzureLGPod/GPUVM-IntelMPI-Cluster/Dockerfolder_anaconda/README.md

 # Installing Anaconda inside of Docker image
 This repository is intended to provide baseline command to install Anaconda3 inside of the Docker image.
+Please do note that this image will create virtual environment named as tenv and install dependencies in it.

 ## Getting Started
 This repository is for testing for installing Anaconda3 5.0.1 in Docker image and install dependencies in virtual environment with conda and from pip.